Frequently Asked Questions

 A conservation easement is forever… Can an easement be removed and by what authority?

-If circumstances arise in the future that render the purpose of the easement impossible to accomplish, the easement can only be terminated or extinguished, whether in whole or in part, upon approval by the farmland protection board, its co-holder, USDA-NRCS or its successors and by judicial proceedings in a court of competent jurisdiction.
+If circumstances arise in the future that render the purpose of the easement impossible to accomplish, the easement can only be terminated or extinguished, whether in whole or in part, upon approval by the farmland protection board, any co-holders, or successors, and be authorized via judicial proceeding in a court of competent jurisdiction.
+This is very unlikely to happen.

 Will any type of farming be prohibited?

 There are no particular restrictions on farming as long as they do not damage the agricultural quality of the land.
-Landowners are required to have a conservation plan in place on their property that is established with the local NRCS office.
+There is generally a two percent impervious surface limit for structures and roadways.

 Who owns the mineral rights on lands contained in a conservation easement?